 If you attended a prep school or have kids attending a primary school affiliated with a prep school, then you are not likely to learn much new information here.
 This is primarily for those of you who have don’t have the background to make the prep school option a reality.
 Let’s start with why you might even consider the option.
 I consider the top three reasons a hockey family might consider the prep school option to be:

 – Combination of great academics and great hockey.
 Midget AAA hockey can require kids to miss 15-30 days of school per year.
 Most public and many private schools have a real issue with this.
 Prep school kids may miss school, but it will be less and it’s understood/supported by the school.
 And in most cases, the education they get is far superior to what they might otherwise receive.
 There are subtle benefits that go along with this.
 For example, instead of a player feeling almost obligated to play Juniors, they see all of their classmates applying and getting accepted into great universities and find it easier to choose the route that fits them best.
+If you are looking for an excellent tutor services, checkout vce english tutors for more information.

 – Better use of time.
 This includes both parents and players.
 Midget AAA kids typically spend a lot of time in the car.
 Before they get their license, it’s you taking them to and from practice and weekend games.
 After they get their license, it’s you worrying about them doing all that driving.
 In most prep school, kids attend class, walk to the rink to lift and/or practice and are done around 6:00pm when academics kick in again.
 As a parent of a boarding student, this requires little to none of your time.
 Even getting to out-of-town games is covered by the school.
 No adjusted work schedule, no waiting in traffic, less stress.
 Prep school kids typically practice four days per week, more than Midget AAA teams.